user-name-is-taken/learning_kubernetes/ch2_Docker_kube_starting/ch2_Docker_kube_starting.md

 #### Getting an Overview of Your Cluster

-- Kubectl talks to the kubernetes API server master node, that talks to the kubelet inside containers.
+- Kubectl talks to the kubernetes API server master node, that talks to the kubelet on nodes.

 #### Checking if the Cluster is up by Listing Cluster Nodes